codepath/android_guides/Getting-Started-with-Gradle.md

 Total time: 5.738 secs
 ```

 Then Gradle is successfully set up for your project.
 If you get an error, try googling the error.
-Usually the issue is that you need to [install the build tools](http://stackoverflow.com/questions/16619773/failed-to-import-new-gradle-project-failed-to-find-build-tools-revision-17-0-0).
+Usually, the issue is that you need to [install the build tools](http://stackoverflow.com/questions/16619773/failed-to-import-new-gradle-project-failed-to-find-build-tools-revision-17-0-0).

 If you have integration tests you want to run, make sure you have an open emulator or connected device and run this command in the root directory: